Ayub Bachchu

-Ayub Bachchu ([ae̯ub batʃtʃu]; 16 August 1962 – 18 October 2018) was a Bangladeshi rock guitarist, composer, singer and songwriter, who was the founder of the Bangladeshi rock band LRB and earned success as the lead singer and the lead guitarist of the band.
-He is considered as one of the greatest singers of all time in Bangladesh.
+Ayub Bachchu ([ae̯ub batʃtʃu]; 16 August 1962 – 18 October 2018) was a Bangladeshi rock guitarist, composer, singer and songwriter, who was the founder of the Bangladeshi rock band Love Runs Blind and earned success as the lead singer and the lead guitarist of the band.
+He is considered a pop culture icon in Bangladesh.
 He was one of the pioneers of Bangladeshi pop music.